mhaseebaslam/oamk-todo-assignment/README.md

 - **Edit Existing Tasks:** Modify the details of tasks that are already on your list to keep information up-to-date.
 - **Delete Tasks:** Remove tasks that you no longer need to focus on.
 - **Mark Tasks as Completed:** Keep track of your progress by marking tasks as completed.
+- **Filter Tasks:** Filter tasks based on their completion status to focus on what's important.
+- **Responsive Design:** Use the app seamlessly on both desktop and mobile devices.

 ## Installation